Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 The MLitt incorporates a formal research training component where you will develop your research skills and methodologies (20 credits).
 You also complete a number of detailed research assignments chosen according to your interests and experience (80 credits), and undertake a dissertation of 16,000-24,000 words consisting of a sustained piece of original research (80 credits).
 Study consists mainly of seminars, tutorials and independent learning supported by research training.

 You may also attend seminars from postgraduate taught modules (without assessment), in agreement with your supervisor and the relevant module leaders.

 An upper-second-class Honours degree, or an international equivalent, in history or a related discipline.
-You must also have a Master's degree with a minimum overall average of 60% in taught modules, or equivalent.

 Applicants whose first language is not English require IELTS 6.5 (with a minimum of 6.5 in writing), TOEFL 100 (Internet-based), Pearson's PTE Academic Test 69 or equivalent.